🌐

 Proxy DNS (Firefox only)

-Option to pass DNS to the SOCKS proxy when using SOCKS
+Option to pass DNS to the SOCKS proxy when using SOCKS (defaults to true)

 PAC URL (not available on Android)